credi2/plugins-magento-2/README.md

 **[5.
 Links](#links)**<br>

 ## 1. Installation Instructions (Composer installation)
+Add Github repository to composer config

+	composer config repositories.cashpresso vcs https://github.com/credi2/plugins-magento-2

-Run the composer command in the folder where the composer.json file lies
+then run the composer command in the folder where the composer.json file lies

 	composer require limesoda/cashpresso2:dev-master

 or run the composer command for a specific version:

-    composer require limesoda/cashpresso2:v1.1.6
+    composer require limesoda/cashpresso2:v1.1.11

 and then run